ChristophKarlHeck/walk-run-classifier/README.md

 WalkRunClassifier provides a simple interface to demonstrate on-device activity recognition.
 It leverages the built-in accelerometer to gather motion data, preprocesses this data into windows, and then feeds it to a pre-trained TensorFlow Lite model to predict whether the user is stationary, walking, or running.
-The predicted activity and its confidence score are displayed on the screen.
+The number of processed windows, predicted activity and its confidence score are displayed on the screen.

 This project is a completed example showcasing: